Skip to main content

 Every night, your brain switches between 2 types of sleep: REM and NREM sleep.

 1. Non-rapid eye movement (NREM) sleep is characterized by deep, slow brainwaves that’re 10x slower than when you’re awake.
-During deep NREM sleep, we experience a sensory blackout, and our cortex (the logical center of our brain) is relaxed.
+During deep NREM sleep, or deep sleep, we experience a sensory blackout, and our cortex (the logical center of our brain) is relaxed.
 Your entire brain is now fully aligned to distill and transfer selected memories from your short-term memory (in your frontal lobes) to your long-term memory (at the back of your brain).

 2. Rapid eye movement (REM) sleep is characterized by faster brainwave activity that’s similar to when you’re awake.
 You brain’s visual, motor, memory and emotional centers are activated, and pockets of feelings, info, memories, motivations etc. are combined into a giant movie screen, i.e. your dreams.
 Your eyes may move rapidly as you dream.